strawberry-graphql/strawberry/docs/guides/pagination/overview.md

 ## Pagination at a glance

-We have always dealt with pagination in different situations.
 Let us take a look at some of the common ways pagination can be implemented today!

 ### Offset based pagination

 This pagination style is similar to the syntax we use when looking up database records.
-Here, the client specifies the number of result to be obtained at a time, along with an offset- which usually denotes the number of results to be skipped from the beginning.
+Here, the client specifies the number of results to be obtained at a time, along with an offset, which usually denotes the number of results to be "skipped" at the start.
 This type of pagination is widely used.
 Implementing offset-based pagination with an SQL database is straight-forward:

 - We count all of the results to determine the total number of pages